 No Foreign Transaction Fees

 One of the new perks Amex has introduced across its lineup of Hilton cards is to cut foreign transaction fees (Rates & Fees).
 When a card charges 2-3% foreign transaction fees for purchases made outside the U.S., it wipes out any gains made from picking up points on overseas spend, so this is a welcome change to Hilton’s co-brand portfolio of cards.

-American Express only allows you to earn the new cardmember welcome bonus once per lifetime on each credit card.
-So if you currently hold, or have held a specific Amex card in the past, you won’t be eligible to receive the welcome bonus for that card again.
+American Express only allows you to earn the new card member welcome offer once per lifetime on each rewards card.
+So if you currently hold, or have held a specific Amex card in the past, you won’t be eligible to receive the welcome offer for that card again.
 As per the Amex application page:

 “Welcome offer not available to applicants who have or have had this Card.
 We may also consider the number of American Express Cards you have opened and closed as well as other factors in making a decision on your welcome offer eligibility.”

 Amex does impose other constraints on card applications, including a limit on the total number of Amex-issued cards that a person can hold.
 We've covered the details in our post on credit card application restrictions.

 The Hilton Business Card offers high-value benefits that make it a standout mid-tier business rewards card.
 In addition to a substantial welcome offer, new cardholders receive instant Gold Elite status with the opportunity to earn Diamond status after $40K spend.

 You can earn two Free Night Rewards if you can put enough spend on the card each year, and the 10 free lounge passes are a great perk for any small business owner, without the need to drop hundreds of dollars in annual fees.
 If you travel for business, the Hilton Business Card is a great alternative to a premium business card, minus the prohibitive cost.